Larga Baffin proposal creates community tension as need increases for Inuit health care | CBC News

 "If you are Indigenous it's all very subtle … microaggressions, but they're not micro and they're very aggressive," she said.

-She also pointed to several studies, including one from Tunngasugit Inuit, which called on the city to do more to combat the fact that Inuit who get treatment in Ottawa have significantly worse health outcomes.
+She also pointed to several studies, including one from Tunngasugit Inuit, which called on the city to do more to combat the fact that Inuit who get treatment in Ottawa have significantly worse health outcomes than non-Inuit patients.

-When Manitok Thompson, an Inuit advocate who also works as a pastor at Larga Baffin, heard about the plans she started dreaming.
+When Inuit advicate and Larga Baffin pastor Manitok Thompson heard about the plans, she started dreaming.

 Thinking of mothers in the city for cancer treatment with their young kids, she wanted a playground and a library and a sewing room for those families.